 Note: USQ does offer PhD by publications, please refer to the PhD by Publications Guidelines (PDF*63KB) for further information.

-One month prior to submitting a dissertation for examination, you will be required to submit a completed Intention to Submit form (DOC 37KB) to your supervisor.
+One month prior to submitting a thesis for examination, you will be required to submit a completed Intention to Submit form (DOC 37KB) to your supervisor.

-A Faculty representative (normally the Principal Supervisor) will contact prospective examiners and forward a completed Nomination of Examiner's Form (DOC141KB) with requested documentation to the Office of Research Graduate Studies (ORGS) at least two weeks before the anticipated submission of the dissertation for examination.
+A Faculty representative (normally the Principal Supervisor) will contact prospective examiners and complete a Nomination of Examiner's Form (DOC141KB) at least two weeks before the anticipated submission date.
+Once approved by the Associate Dean (Research and Research Training) the form is to be forwarded to the Office of Research Graduate Studies (ORGS).

 (Note: A detailed street address must be provided for each nominated examiner.
 USQ currently couriers the documentation to examiners and the courier is unable to deliver to post office boxes.)